Office of the President

 Prior to joining CBU, Dr. Aretz was a 17-year faculty member at the United States Air Force Academy where he was the founding director of the Air Force Academy Scholars Program and director of academic strategic planning.
 He taught a variety of courses in engineering psychology, psychology, leadership, research, and statistics while at the academy.
 Dr. Aretz retired from the U.S. Air Force as a Lieutenant Colonel after serving 28 years.

-Dr. Aretz is currently a member of the board of trustees for Seton High School, the board of directors of Mercy Health Partners of Southwest Ohio, the board of directors of the Council of Independent Colleges (CIC), the board of directors of the Association of Independent Colleges and Universities of Ohio (AICUO), the NCAA Division III Presidents/Chancellors Advisory Group representing the Heartland Collegiate Athletic Conference, the executive board for Dan Beard Council Boy Scouts of America, and the advisory board for Pregnancy Center East.
+Dr. Aretz is currently a member of the executive committee of the board of directors of Mercy Health Partners of Southwest Ohio, the executive committee of the board of directors of the Council of Independent Colleges (CIC), the board of directors of the Association of Independent Colleges and Universities of Ohio (AICUO), the NCAA Division III President’s Council representing the Heartland Collegiate Athletic Conference, the board of trustees of the Greater Cincinnati Consortium of Colleges and Universities (GCCCU), the executive board for Dan Beard Council Boy Scouts of America, the board of directors of Mercy Franciscan Social Ministries, and the advisory board for Pregnancy Center East.
 He is a member of The Cincinnatus Association and also Leadership Cincinnati’s Class XXXIII.

 Dr. Aretz received a doctorate in engineering psychology from the University of Illinois at Urbana-Champaign, a master’s degree in applied behavioral science in human factors from Wright State University, and a bachelor’s degree in human factors engineering and counseling from the United States Air Force Academy, where he was a distinguished graduate.
 Dr. Aretz and his wife, Terry, have been married for 31 years and have three sons, Tommy, David and Michael.